-In the world of export business, getting your first export order is a thrilling experience.
+In the world of export business, getting an export order is a thrilling experience.
 Whether you’re exporting spices, garments, or tea from India, the idea of entering the global market is exciting.
 But here’s a truth that many new exporters learn the hard way:

 Getting an export order is not the ultimate success — fulfilling it profitably is.